isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Gauging light.md

 	<li><input type="checkbox" id="accordion2">
 		<label for="accordion2">Indirect sunlight</label><div>
 	<img title="A potted plant casting a soft shadow in indirect sunlight.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/light_jacchua%20(2).jpg">
 	<p><b>Indirect sunlight</b> is light that is coming at an angle, bounced off another surface or filtered through things like clouds or shade cloth.
 It is less intense than direct sunlight and will cast an indistinct shadow with soft edges.
-Gardens at the foot of large buildings, in corridors, and along north-and south-facing windows indoors are likely to receive mostly indirect sunlight throughout the day. </p>
+Gardens at the foot of large buildings, in <a href="/page-index/housekeeping/good-corridor-gardening-practices/">corridors</a>, and along north-and south-facing windows indoors are likely to receive mostly indirect sunlight throughout the day. </p>
 				</div></li>
 	<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Dappled shade</label><div>